 - Title Example: 5 Black Leather Chairs You’ll Love

 - Title Example: Black is Back!
 Black Leather Chairs That Make a Statement

 Things like that look much better to Google than just having an article titled “Black Leather Chairs”.

 You also want to be creative with your keyword placement within an article.
 It’ll look much better to Google if you write something like.

 Searching for products today is easier than ever with so many different stores and websites to choose from.
 If you are after a quality leather chair then you’re best off buying in an actual store rather than online.
 At the store you can test many different chairs of all shapes, sizes and fabrics not just the leather chairs.
 You can also really identify the color that will best match your office, whether that be black, brown or even something a bit crazy like red.

 Now I bolded the words that really highlight the keyword phrase.
 Keep in mind I just put this together in a few seconds so this is not the greatest content in the world but keyword placement like this is how you avoid Panda and other Google quality algorithms booting your butt off the 1st page.
 It lets Google know you should be ranking for black leather chairs without screaming “Black Leather Chairs” 10 times in your article.

 If you do your internal linking naturally it can be insanely powerful.
-Just like with external linking you shouldn’t be over-optimizing for the sake of over-optimizing but you can get away with a lot more keyword rich anchors when its done internally.
-Your navigation links should be concise, accurate and keyword rich.
+Just like with external linking you shouldn’t be over-optimizing for the sake of over-optimizing but you can get away with a lot more keyword-rich anchors when it’s done internally.
+Your navigation links should be concise, accurate, and keyword-rich.
 You should link within your articles to other articles.
 If you need an example of how to do this and really see great results just take a look at Wikipedia.
 They have built the majority of their rankings off of incredibly strong and concise internal linking.